Drowsy Driving Accident Lawyer in Tampa, FL

 Drowsy driving is common and can happen for many different reasons, such as:

 - Lack of sleep: We normally require seven to nine hours of sleep to function properly.
-More than one-third of Americans are sleep deprived.
+More than one-third of Americans don’t get enough sleep.
 Don’t drive unless you are fully rested.
 Take naps whenever possible to help compensate for the loss of sleep.

 - Long driving shifts: Repetitive and uninterrupted tasks can make our bodies bored or relaxed.
 In either case, we can become sleepy.
 Make sure to take regular breaks on long trips.
 The Florida Highway Safety and Motor Vehicles suggest that fatigued drivers in Tampa and surrounding cities should take a break every two hours.
 This is about every 100 miles.